sloppycoder/pybot/README.md

 ## TODOs

 1. re-run feature extract for all 5400 items (will take some time to run) (done)
-2. improve feature extraction to more accurately extract relevant features
+2. improve feature extraction to more accurately extract relevant features. (added memo column to use in feature extraction, got marginal improvement only)
 3. tune the model training logic